We’ve all heard the saying: a picture is worth a thousand words.

 With this in mind, consider what happens when you combine the two!

-While the combination of visuals and blogs has gained steam in recent years, it’s not a new thing.
-In fact, visuals have always been a critical form of marketing.
-In addition to the fact that people are more likely to remember what they see than they are what they read or hear, content with images has a long history of performing better in search results, social media platforms, and private channels than its image-less counterparts.
+Visuals have always been a critical form of marketing.
+In addition to the fact that people are more likely to remember what they see than they are what they read or hear, content with images has a long history of performing better in search results and with shares on social media platforms.

-How to Create Your Best Blog Images (7 Keys)
+How to Create Your Best Blog Images (7 Steps to Follow)

-Like learning to blog or use Twitter effectively, learning how to create blog images that are highly effective is a process.
-Luckily, these simple tips will help you get off to a great start:
+Learning how to create or delegate the creation of blog images that are highly effective is a process.
+We’ve got a few key tips to help you get off to a great start.

 Check out some of our examples from the blog roll: